diveshuttam/termicoder_beta/README.md

 `Problems` and `Contests` as classes instead of modules.

 There is an abstract class `Judge` which is used to dispatch operations to a particular judges through `Judge Factory`.
-Developers can subclass and implement the `Judge` class externally and attach the module to setup tool entry-point `termicoder.judge_plugins`.
+Developers can subclass and implement the `Judge` class externally and attach their module to setup tool entry-point `termicoder.judge_plugins`.
 Termicoder dynamically loads these judges and dispatches the operations.
 Complete documentation for writing judge-plugins and the UML design docs for termicoder would be available soon.
+By then you can look at the `judge/codechef` implementation in the repo to see an example implementation .
+See setup.py for seeing how to subscribe to entry point `termicoder.judge_plugins`.

 This distribution currently includes judge plugin `codechef` implemented using [codechef api](http://developers.codechef.com/) for [codechef api hackathon powered by Alibaba](https://www.codechef.com/CAH1801)